 Often ranked by historians as the single greatest prime minister in Canadian history, at first glance Mackenzie King can seem an unlikely choice for the honour.
 A mostly uncharismatic, unassuming man who today is known as much for his bizarre superstitious beliefs as anything else, King nevertheless served Canada competently as prime minister for over 20 years and six terms, and his tenure overlapped with many of the most pivotal moments of 20th century Canadian history.

-A prominent Ontario lawyer, King was recruited to work as a bureaucrat in Ottawa’s newly-created Department of Labour, before running for Parliament in 1908 and becoming full-on minister of labour under Prime Minister Wilfrid Laurier (1841-1919).
-When Laurier died in 1919, King was elected to replace him as Liberal leader, a post he would hold for an amazing 29 years.
+An American-educated social scientist from Ontario, King was recruited to work as a bureaucrat in Ottawa’s newly-created Department of Labour.
+His formal political career began in 1908, when he was first elected to parliament and served as minister of labour under Prime Minister Wilfrid Laurier (1841-1919).
+When Laurier died in 1919, King was elected to replace him as Liberal leader, a post he would hold for a record-breaking 29 years.

-King was elected prime minister on three separate non-consecutive occasions.
-His first term (1921-1926) is remembered primarily for successful negotiations with London that secured Canada greater political independence within the Empire.
+King was elected prime minister on three non-consecutive occasions.
+His first two terms (1921-1926) are remembered primarily for successful negotiations with London that would eventually secure Canada complete political independence from Great Britain.
 Ironically, this first stint in power ended when he was briefly fired by Canada’s British-appointed governor general, Lord Byng (1862-1935) for complex political reasons (see: Arthur Meighen), though was easily re-elected back to office a few months later on a campaign of opposition to British “meddling” in Canadian affairs.
-Appearing cold and indifferent to the nation’s suffering during the Great Depression (1929-1939), King proceeded to loose his bid for a third term to R.B.
-Bennett (1870-1947) in 1930, and was out of power for a solid five years.
+Appearing cold and indifferent to the nation’s suffering during the Great Depression (1929-1939), in 1930 King lost his bid for a third term to R.B.
+Bennett (1870-1947), and was out of power for a solid five years.